Chousei coal mine skeletal remains salvage project

 We descended to a depth of about 23 m, but could not reach the very bottom because of obstructions by broken steel pipes and other internal structures.

-We groped around for a route, but we decided that it would be difficult to continue the survey from the shore pier and decided to cut off the dive after about 10 minutes.
+We groped around for a route, but we decided that it would be difficult to continue the exploration from the shore pier and decided to cut off the dive after about 10 minutes.

 Water surface inside shore pier